Background pattern

 1. Check the number of pre-filled syringes and prepare the materials:

-Preparation for using the pre-filled syringe
+Preparation to use the pre-filled syringe

 • Do not remove the plunger at any time.

-Check the pre-filled syringe(s) to make sure that
+Check the pre-filled syringe(s) to ensure that

-• the medicine is correct
+• it is the correct medicine.

-• the pre-filled syringe is not damaged
+• the pre-filled syringe is not damaged.

-• the solution in the pre-filled syringe is not frozen
+• the solution in the pre-filled syringe is not frozen.

 Prepare all the materials you need and place them on a clean surface, including antiseptic wipes, cotton or gauze, and a container for sharp objects.